Barry is a comedy crime series starring Bill Hader as a hired assassin who heads to California and takes some acting roles while there.

 Also coming back is Stephen Root as Barry’s handler Monroe Fuches.

-Other actors returning for Season 3 include Sarah Goldberg, who plays Barry’s list interest and acting partner Sally Reed, Henry Winkler as acting teacher Gene Cousineau, and Anthony Carrigan as Noho Hank.
+Other actors returning for Season 3 include Sarah Goldberg, who plays Barry’s love interest and acting partner Sally Reed, Henry Winkler as acting teacher Gene Cousineau, and Anthony Carrigan as Noho Hank.

 Unconfirmed to return, but still possible, include Paula Newsome (Det.
 Janice Moss), Robert Curtis Brown (Mike Hallman), and Darrell Britt-Gibson (Jermaine Jefrint).